- Home /

 Structured English Immersion

-Instruction provided in English is adapted to the English proficiency level of the students in a sheltered environment for the initial stages of English language development.
+Instruction provided in English is adapted to the English proficiency level of the students in a sheltered environment (only EL students) for the initial stages of English language development.
 The curriculum-based content is presented in a modified form to increase the learning rate of the English language including grammar along with social and academic vocabulary.
 Students attend an Academic Language Acquisition (ALA) class.
-The ALA class provides intensive English language development delivered in a classroom setting with a low student/teacher ratio.
+The ALA class provides intensive language acquisition instruction delivered in a classroom setting with a low student/teacher ratio.

-Delineation of Educational Services Provided for ELL Students
+Delineation of Educational Services Provided for EL Students

-At the secondary level, students are placed in the sheltered instructional setting according to their demonstrated language proficiency level and language placement committee recommendation.
-Consideration for placement is the score on the WiDa Screener or ACCESS test along with classroom assessments of progress in the four language domains.
+At the secondary level, students are placed in the sheltered instructional setting according to their demonstrated language proficiency level.
+Consideration for placement is the score on the W-APT or ACCESS test along with classroom assessments of progress in the four language domains.

-Students scoring approximately 1.0 to 2.0 and new to the country are placed in a newcomer classroom.
+Students scoring approximately 1.0 to 2.3 are placed in a newcomer classroom.
 The newcomer class is a self contained classroom in which students spend four or five hours of the day receiving intensive language instruction from an ESL certified teacher.
 Core content and vocabulary are used as a part of the language development instruction.

 Sheltered Core Classes with ALA Class

-Students scoring approximately 2.41-3.04 and in the first three years in the country are placed in a sheltered core class setting.
-The class contains LEP students of that language proficiency range so that the instruction can be adapted to the learning needs of the students in order to accelerate their language development and provide understandable delivery of core content.
-Though the instructional delivery is adapted to meet the needs of EL students, the curriculum of the sheltered core class is the same as mainstream classes.
+Students scoring approximately 2.4-3.4 are placed in a sheltered core class setting.
+The class contains only LEP students of that language proficiency range so that the instruction can be adapted to the learning needs of the students in order to accelerate their language development and provide understandable delivery of core content.
+Though the instructional delivery is adapted to meet the needs of EL students, the curriculum of the sheltered core class is the same as regular classes (for native English speakers).
 In addition to the four sheltered core classes, students receive a period of English language development instruction, delivered by an ESL certified teacher.
 This class is called Academic Language Acquisition (ALA).
 The ALA class is designed to provide language learning support in the four domains with the inclusion of core content and vocabulary.
 For students at this proficiency level (2.4-3.4), the ALA class consists of students within the same range of proficiency, so that the instruction can be designed to maximize learning growth toward mainstream coursework.